-Qualitatively, integrating the expected directional wind conditions around the site with the wind climate, it is considered that wind conditions at the majority of locations around the site would be classified as suitable for pedestrian walking, with locations on the western corners being at the upper end of this classification.
+Qualitatively, integrating the expected directional wind conditions around the site with the wind climate, it is considered that wind conditions at the majority of locations around the site would be classified as suitable for pedestrian standing and walking, with locations around the south-west corner being at the upper end of the walking classification.
+All locations are expected to meet the safety criterion.
 These wind conditions would be considered suitable for the intended use of the space.